NIVF Board

 Director of Finance & Operations tina@nivf.org

-Hal Real is the Founder and President of World Cafe Live, an independent live music, restaurant, music education and community events venue located in Philadelphia, PA.
-In 2008, Hal assembled a team of artists and educators to launch LiveConnections, a nonprofit organization dedicated to music education that has reached more than 50,000 participants, mostly from Philadelphia schools.
+Hal Real is the Founder and CEO of World Cafe Live, an independent live music, restaurant, music education and community events venue located in Philadelphia, PA.
+In 2008, Hal assembled a team of artists and educators to launch LiveConnections, a nonprofit organization dedicated to music education that has reached more than 65,000 participants, mostly from Philadelphia schools.
 In 2020, the two organizations became one unified nonprofit under the World Cafe Live name.

-Currently Hal is the Board Chair of the Mid Atlantic Arts Foundation and the Honorary Board of People’s Light (Malvern, PA).
+Hal is a co-founder of NIVA (the National Independent Venue Association) and NIVF (the National Independent Venue Foundation), serving on both boards and as founding president of the Foundation board from 2020-2024.
+Currently Hal chairs the Honorary Board of People’s Light (Malvern, PA).
 He also serves on the board of Freire (Charter Schools) Foundation.
-In the past, he chaired the Boards of the Greater Philadelphia Cultural Alliance and the Main Line Chamber of Commerce and was a member of the People’s Light and Fringe Arts boards, as well as the Chairman’s Council of the Philadelphia Zoo.
-Hal plays piano, loves dogs and is a graduate of Kenyon College and Temple University School of Law.
+In the past, he chaired the Boards of the Mid Atlantic Arts Foundation, the Greater Philadelphia Cultural Alliance, and the Main Line Chamber of Commerce.
+He was a member of the People’s Light and Fringe Arts boards, as well as the Chairman’s Council of the Philadelphia Zoo.
+Hal plays piano, enjoys traveling, and spending time in the Outer Banks of North Carolina with his wife and two yellow labs.
+He is a graduate of Kenyon College and Temple University School of Law.

 Tobi Parks is an entertainment and intellectual property attorney, majority owner and talent buyer of xBk, a Des Moines-based creative arts venue, and the creator and Executive Director of Station 1 Records, a non-profit 501(c)(3) artist development and entrepreneurship organization.
 She was Director of Copyright at Sony Music for 13 years where she worked with Sony’s frontline labels Columbia Records, Epic Records, and RCA Records.
 She has a long history working in media having worked for a number of years as a Programming and Promotions Associate for Clear Channel Broadcasting and as Director of Marketing and Public Relations with the PBS produced series, In the Life.
 She holds a Bachelor of Arts in Mass Communications and a Master of Arts in Media Literacy from Webster University in St. Louis and a Juris Doctor degree from Drake University Law School.
 She is a musician that has played bass in the NYC glam-punk band Bambï, Toronto-based The Cliks, St. Louis-based acts The Star Death, Is That You?, and Grandpa’s Ghost.
 As a solo performer and session player, she has worked with Cyndi Lauper, Margaret Cho, Darin Gray, Tim Garrigan, Keith Rowe, Mark Shippy, and video artist James Fotopoulos.
 She has composed for stage, television and film.